ubermag/ubermag.github.io/source/help.rst

        # e.g. mif-file excerpt

 By providing the above listed information you greatly enhance the chance to get help.
+(Your careful documentation of the issue may also help others who run into the same problem.)
 Please be patient if we do not reply immediately.

-For more details on how to ask good questions please refer to: https://fangohr.github.io/computing/smartquestion.html
+For more suggestions on how to phrase your questions please refer to: https://fangohr.github.io/computing/smartquestion.html

 -----------